sandersn/pursuit-workshop/presentation.md

 Open source is a great way to round out an education, and companies know this.
 Downside is that it's basically "spec work" -- if you're in it to get experience, you can do a lot of work for free that ends up unused.

-### What Corporations Get From Open Source

-- Source code is often less valuable than the product's brand and its ecosystem.
-- Packages your program use are more reliable when they're open source -- you can submit your own fixes.
-- Pretty good for infrastructure, which
-- It's easier to build up fans for a software product.

 ### What I Get From Open Source

 As a full-time software engineer, the things I get from open source are a mix of the previous two.